 Software Design Concepts:

-Concepts are defined as a principal idea or invention that comes in our mind or in thought to understand something.
+Concepts are defined as a principal idea or invention that comes into our mind or in thought to understand something.
 The software design concept simply means the idea or principle behind the design.
 It describes how you plan to solve the problem of designing software, the logic, or thinking behind how you will design software.
 It allows the software engineer to create the model of the system or software or product that is to be developed or built.
 The software design concept provides a supporting and essential structure or model for developing the right software.
 There are many concepts of software design and some of them are given below:

-- Abstraction- hide relevant data
+- Abstraction- hide Irrelevant data

 Abstraction simply means to hide the details to reduce complexity and increases efficiency or quality.
 Different levels of Abstraction are necessary and must be applied at each stage of the design process so that any error that is present can be removed to increase the efficiency of the software solution and to refine the software solution.
-The solution should be described in broadways that cover a wide range of different things at a higher level of abstraction and a more detailed description of a solution of software should be given at the lower level of abstraction.
+The solution should be described in broad ways that cover a wide range of different things at a higher level of abstraction and a more detailed description of a solution of software should be given at the lower level of abstraction.

 - Modularity- subdivide the system